robyf/gradle-jarinjar-plugin/README.md

 # gradle-jarinjar-plugin
 A repackaging of Eclipse's jar in jar loader easily usable as gradle plugin.
+It configures the default ```jar``` task so that the generated file contains all the needed dependencies without any need to distribute them separately.

+It uses eclipse's jar in jar implementation for running the jar.

 #Usage